dantefad213/MyHelloWorld/README.md

 # MyHelloWorld
 My first project it github

 This is my first project in github.
-How to create sample codes using PHP.
+Create html, js, ccs page and calls to php outside of github